POLYCAVORA/POLYNOCTON-sdk/CONTRIBUTING.md

-# Contributing to PolyEmperion SDK
+# Contributing to POLYNOCTON SDK

-Thank you for your interest in contributing to the PolyEmperion SDK!
+Thank you for your interest in contributing to the POLYNOCTON SDK!
 We welcome contributions from the community.

 ## How to Contribute